Influence of surface energy anisotropy on nucleation and crystallographic texture of polycrystalline deposits: Monte Carlo simulations

 \subsection{Monte Carlo method - description}

 The Monte Carlo model was inspired by~\cite{Li1997_1,Li1997_2}, but significantly modified.

 The simulation was carried out on a fixed square grid, where every node (or pixel, abbreviated px) had a value between 0-50.
 The value 0 represented the parent solution and 1-50 represented the crystalline solid of different crystallographic orientations from the interval $\langle0,2\pi/n)$.
 Each pixel could interact with its nearest and second nearest neighbors.
-The growth took place in the bottom-up direction, starting with a seed row, where random orientations were assigned to each pixel.
-In every column, there was a growth site, which was the first node with the liquid parent phase, just above the deposit.
+The growth took place in the bottom-up direction, starting with a solid seed row, where random orientations were assigned to each pixel.
+In every column, there was one \textit{growth site}, which was a liquid site having a solid neighbor on its bottom side, i.e. the first liquid site just above the deposit.

 The simulation proceeded in iterations, one of which is described in a process chart in Figure~\ref{fig_MCscheme}.
 Essentially, a growth site was first selected, its neighborhood analyzed and then it was decided whether either some neighbor value would be inserted to the growth site (the \textit{growth} branch in the scheme) or whether a nucleation attempt would take place (the \textit{nucleation} branch).
 The latter could be omitted to produce only anisotropic growth without nucleation.